-4. Don’t Max Out Your Credit – If you spend near your credit limits, your credit score will suffer even if you pay the bill off in full every month.
-Lenders look at credit utilization, the amount of credit you use as a percentage of your credit limit, to assess the risk involved in lending you money.
+4. Don't Max Out Your Credit – If you spend near your credit limits, your credit score will suffer even if you pay the bill off in full every month.
+Lenders look at credit utilization, the amount of credit you use as a percentage of your credit limit, to assess the risk involved in lending money to you.
 Credit utilization accounts for another large chunk of your credit score.

 With a limited credit history and being near your credit limit, lenders assume a few unplanned expenses could push you over the edge.
-Try to keep your balance below 30% of your credit limit at all times.
+Always try to keep your balance below 30% of your credit limit.